 - Interest expense and scheduled principal payments on outstanding indebtedness;

 - General and administrative expenses;

 - Property operating expenses;

 - Property acquisitions;

-- Distributions to our common and preferred stockholders and OP Unit and LTIP Unit holders in our Operating Partnership; and
+- Distributions on our common and preferred stock and OP Units and LTIP Units; and

 - Capital and tenant improvements.

-In 2022, we are contractually obligated to pay, or have capital commitments for, principal and interest payments on our outstanding debt, and ground and operating lease expenses.
-In addition, our preferred stock became redeemable by us beginning in September 2022.
-The liquidation preference for our preferred stock is \$77.6 million, and, if we decide to fully redeem, we would be required to pay this amount plus fees and expenses.
+In 2023, we are contractually obligated to pay, or have capital commitments for, principal and interest payments on our outstanding debt and ground and operating lease expenses.
+In addition: